onboarding-buddy/getting-started/typescript/README.md

 ## 2 Set environment variables

 In order to set the environment variables you will need to create an Onboarding Buddy account.
-If you need to do this please follow the instructions in <a href="https://pypi.org/project/onboarding-buddy-client/">this video</a> to locate and copy the required keys.
+If you need to do this please follow the instructions in <a href="https://video.link">this video</a> to locate and copy the required keys.

 ### 2.1 Create .env file

-Create a .env file in the python folder with the following entries
+Create a .env file in the typescript folder with the following entries
 ```
 OB_APP_KEY=REPLACE WITH YOUR APP KEY
 OB_API_KEY=REPLACE WITH YOUR API KEY